moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

 | Associate | associate@test.dev | `password` |
 | Intern    | intern@test.dev    | `password` |

-If you do not have any seed data, you will first need to [create an account](http://localhost:3000/signup), then bump it to admin level:
+If you did not seed any data, you will first need to [create an account](http://localhost:3000/signup), then bump it to admin level:
 ```shell
 rails console
 User.last.update_attribute(:role, :admin)